mberkom/AdvancedKnockoutJS/Knockout Module-View-View Model Pattern.md

 1. (Organized Code) - KnockoutJS doesn’t provide much in the way of code organization.
 In reality, it’s a library, and not a true framework.
 However, there are best practices about how to initialize your viewmodels and where you should put your ko.applyBindings() call.
 For a large-scale web application, we need more than this.
 2. (Stand-alone Code Modules) - KnockoutJS doesn’t understand the concept of a code module.
-However, it does work well with [RequireJS](http://requirejs.org/) and AMD.
+However, it does work well with the AMD format using [RequireJS](http://requirejs.org/).
 3. (Start & Stop Modules) - Knockout allows you to fire up multiple instances on one browser page, but requires significant boilerplate code to remove an instance completely.
 This can be mitigated by writing an object that provides start & stop methods that your KO modules can then inherit from.
 I call this object the “Module” and it’s explained more later.
 4. (I/O with data from a server) - Knockout viewmodels can contain methods for parsing out a clean model as well as serializing a data feed into a KO viewmodel.
 KO comes built-in with AJAX methods, but [jQuery](http://jquery.com/) is probably a better idea to create those interactions.
 5. (Debuggable code) - Unfortunately, due to the fact that KO declares its bindings in HTML, many binding related errors are difficult to debug.
 It becomes especially difficult to debug when you use a service like [TraceKit](https://github.com/csnover/TraceKit) to log JS errors from your users.
 For this reason and several others, the default view-viewmodel binding mechanism in Knockout will need to be replaced in order to support scalable web applications.